hasura/graphql-engine/docs/graphql/manual/auth/authentication/index.rst

 --------

 Authentication is handled outside Hasura.
-Hasura delegates authentication and resolution of request headers into session variables to your existing (*or new/custom*) authentication service.
+Hasura delegates authentication and resolution of request headers into session variables to your authentication service *(existing or new)*.

+Your authentication service is required to pass a user's **role** information in the form of session variables like ``X-Hasura-Role``, etc. More often than not, you'll also need to pass user information for your use-cases, like ``X-Hasura-User-Id``.

 Authentication options
 ----------------------